NirmalyaBrahma/nbrahma/docs/index.md

 </p>

 Before joining McGill, I earned my B.S. and M.S. in physics at the <a href="https://iisc.ac.in" target="_blank">Indian Institute of Science</a> (IISc) in Bangalore.
-Beyond research, I enjoy mentoring younger students and to engage in science communication, with a focus on making physics accessible and inclusive.
+Beyond research, I enjoy mentoring younger students and to engage in science communication, with a focus on making physics accessible and  (see [my contact](./contact.md) if you want to connect).

 My first name is pronounced as "NIR-mal-LO" and my last name as "bruh-ma".